Fully Lattice-Linear Algorithms

 \section{Time Complexity: Lattice-Linear Algorithms}

 \begin{theorem} Given a system of $n$ processes, with the domain of size not more than $m$ for each process, the acting algorithm will converge in $n\times (m-1)$ moves. \end{theorem}

 \begin{proof} Assume for contradiction that the underlying algorithm converges in $x\geq n\times (m-1)+1$ moves.
-This implies, by pigeonhole principle, that at least one of the nodes $i$ is revisiting their states $i[st]$ after changing to $i[st']$.
+This implies, by pigeonhole principle, that at least one of the nodes $i$ is revisiting its state $i[st]$ after changing to $i[st']$.
 If $i[st]$ to $i[st']$ is a step ahead transition for $i$, then $i[st']$ to $i[st]$ is a step back transition for $i$ and vice versa.
 For a system where the global states form a $\prec$-lattice, we obtain a contradiction since step back actions are absent in such systems. \end{proof}

 \begin{exampledscont} Consider phase 2 of \Cref{algorithm:ds-ellss}.
 As discussed earlier, this phase is lattice-linear.
 The domain of each process $\{IN$, $OUT\}$ is of size 2.
 Hence, phase 2 of \Cref{algorithm:ds-ellss} requires at most $n\times (2-1)=n$ moves.
-(Phase 1, in itself, requires atmost $n$ moves.
-But this fact is not relevant for \Cref{theorem:general-convergence-time}.)
+(Phase 1 also requires atmost $n$ moves.
+But this fact is not relevant with respect to \Cref{theorem:general-convergence-time}.)

 \end{exampledscont}